stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/alphafold.md

 3. Running on GPUs with CUDA Capability 7.x or lower

-   Successful inference runs on GPU's with CUDA capabilty 7.x or lower are limited by sequence length and GPU memory.
+   Successful inference runs on GPU's with CUDA capability 7.x or lower are limited by sequence length and GPU memory.
 If you do wish to run an inference job on an older GPU, the singularity container contains logic to test for the computate capability of the available GPU and set the appropriate environmental variables